Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/getting-started.md

 # Getting started

-## Setting up development environment
-Setting up development environment to create a mod using JotunnLib and Visual studio:
+## Development Environment

-* Download [BepInEx for Valheim](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/) and extract the zip file into your root Valheim directory.
+* We begin by downloading [BepInEx for Valheim](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/) and extract the zip file into your root Valheim directory.

 * Inside the visual studio installer, ensure that `.NET Desktop Development` and `.NET Core Cross-Platform Development` are installed, then click on the `Individual Components` tab and select `.NET Framework 4.6.2`:
 ![Components](..\images\getting-started\vs-InstallerComponents.png)